 I've found that what's really important is almost never what other people say it is.

 Something about me: I create best when I feel free.
 When I feel like I want to do something instead of having to do something.
 I still might "have to" do it, but feeling that way paralyzes me.
 I avoid.
 I run in the opposite direction of anything resembling obligation.
 I see this not as a shortcoming, but one of my greatest strengths.

 It's deeply important for me to set up a lifestyle that grounds me.
 Limiting noise of every kind, to a point that most would consider reclusive, is so immensely spirit-opening for me.
 I find myself in long stretches of quiet, uninterrupted alone time, solo activity.

 We're "those people" that don't own a TV and talk to each other.
 We take walks.
-We pull oracle cards before bedtime and talk about what they mean to us, how the sweet divine Spirit always meets us where we're at.
+We pull before bedtime and talk about what they mean to us, how the sweet divine Spirit always meets us where we're at.